siddhartha-gadgil/DeptWeb/_seminars/2013/2013-4-1-subhamay-saha.md

 date: 2013-4-1
 speaker: "Subhamay Saha, IISc, Bangalore"
 title: "Single and Multi-player Stochastic Dynamic Optimization."
 time: "4:00 pm"
-venue: "Department of Mathematics, LH-1"
+time: "Department of Mathematics, LH-1"
 ---
 In this thesis we investigate single and multi-player stochastic dynamic optimization problems in both discrete and continuous time.
 In the